If only you could film your lessons, add a bunch of rapid-fire editing (and a few random cats), and show the results in four minute bursts!

 And you’re obviously not allowed to bring zombies to work.
 Duh.

-For example, check out this interview with ROTC professor, Major Rex Thomen, who used DIY escape games to help military college students practice critical thinking skills.
+For example, check out this interview with ROTC professor, Major Rex Thoment, who used DIY escape games to help military college students practice critical thinking skills.
+Or this mom who did one for her kids birthday party.

 Plus, your students already want to escape from school, so this shouldn’t be a difficult sell.